gear-foundation/gear-wiki/docs/idea/account/create-account.md

 2. Open the extension by clicking on the logo in the menu bar

 3. Click the large plus button to create a new account.
-Alternatively, you can navigate to the smaller plus icon in the top right and select “Create New Account”.
+Alternatively, you can navigate to the smaller plus icon in the top right and select "Create New Account".

 [img alt](./img/create-account-1.png)

 4. Save the `seed phrase` in a safe place using the security advices at the beginning of this article.

 ![img alt](./img/create-account-2.png)

  5. Specify the name of your account and a strong password for making transactions.
-Click “Add the account with the generated seed”.
+Click "Add the account with the generated seed".

 ![img alt](./img/create-account-3.png)

 :::note
-The password that you choose here will be used to encrypt this account’s information.
+The password that you choose here will be used to encrypt this account's information.
 You will need to re-enter it when attempting to process any kind of outgoing transaction, or when using it to cryptographically sign a message.
 This password is stored locally on the browser extension.
 :::

-You’ve now successfully created a new account using the polkadot.js browser extension.
+You've now successfully created a new account using the polkadot.js browser extension.

 ### Via mobile app